RenjiSann/log.c/README.md

 If needed, this width can be overriden to `n` by giving the `-DLOG_LOC_LEN=n` flag to the compiler.

+#### LOG_PID
+If the library is compiled with `-DLOG_PID`, each log line will be show the PID of the calling process.
+You might not use this if your program is performance- critical and particularly verbose, as each log line will call the `getpid(2)` syscall.

 ## License
 This library is free software; you can redistribute it and/or modify it under the terms of the MIT license.
 See [LICENSE](LICENSE) for details.